 A great way to make an intricate design with a few stitches.
 It creates the impression of small bumps (granites) in horizontal bars on the body of the fabric.

-An interesting texture created with a variety of knit, purl stitch patterns, knitting stitches together, and yarnovers.
+An interesting texture created with a variety of purl stitch patterns, knitting stitches together, and yarnovers.
 This makes an open lattice-style fabric resembling lace or cobwebs.

 Seersucker Stitch